balcortex/100_days_code_web_development/README.md

 ## Day 040 - 2023/10/12

 Today I worked on the quote section.
 This section was the simplest of all, containing only two p tags.
 I added a little CSS animation to make it more fun.

+## Day 041 - 2023/10/13

+Today I worked on the action section.
+This section is a flex container with two elements.
+The first is a div containing an h4 and p tags; the other is a button.